hstananana/covid-dashboard-pkg/README.md

 Run app.py.
 This launches an internal server at http://127.0.0.1:5000/.
 You can schedule updates for the covid data and for the news updates with the timer.
 Please use a unique name for each update.

+# Developer documentation

+Full information about each function is provided in the function docstrings.
+The file 'covid_data_handler.py' contains variables and functions for the covid data.
+The file 'covid_news_handling.py' contains variables and functions for importing news articles.

 # Testing

 This project has testing modules that can be run with pytest.
 The installation instructions can be found here: https://docs.pytest.org/en/6.2.x/getting-started.html.
 To test the code, run pytest in the program's directory